RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

 A simple python application running on the host machine can also connect to the database1.

-Note: The following section assumes you already have python and redis-py (python library for connecting to Redis) configured on the host machine running the container.
-You can find the instructions to configure redis-py on the github page for redis-py
+Note: The following section assumes you already have python and [redis-py](https://github.com/andymccurdy/redis-py#installation)
+(python library for connecting to Redis) configured on the host machine running the container.

 1. In the command-line terminal, create a new file called "redis_test.py"